jjchavanne/prisma-cloud-learn-labs/labs/pc-automation/API_Lab1_Intro.md

 **Learn how to get up and running with the Prisma Cloud REST APIs**

-This tutorial will use **cURL**.
-It is the simplest and fastest way to interact with REST APIs.
+This tutorial will use **curl**.
+It's simple, well known, and an easy way to interact with REST APIs.

 ## Objectives:
 1. Utilize Environment Variables to store and retreive Access Keys.
-2. Create a bash script using cURL to automate requests with the Prisma Cloud REST API.
+2. Create a bash script using curl to automate requests with the Prisma Cloud REST API.
 3. Utilize jq for processing and filtering JSON data retreived from Prisma Cloud.

 ## Prerequisites:
-- basic understanding of cURL and it's main parameters.
+- basic understanding of REST APIs, JSON, curl and it's main parameters.
 Review the [API Basics tutorial](API_Basics.md)
 - access to a Prisma Cloud tenant
 - terminal shell (i.e. bash or zsh)
 - install [jq](https://stedolan.github.io/jq/download/)